CCA Cruising Guide to Nova Scotia

 Page 74: Lockeport Harbour, White Gull Restaurant and Marina

-- The White Gull will not be putting its floats in for the 2023 season so you should plan to tie up at the public wharf.
+The White Gull is not planning to put its floats in the water for 2024 but say that there is room for one “decent sized” sailboat to tie up in front of the restaurant.
+Call them to check, but you should probably plan to tie up at the public wharf.
 Anchoring is not permitted in the breakwater enclosed harbour.

-- The buoyage has been changed in this area and the old paper charts and even the new electronic charts may not accurately reflect the current situation.
-However, you should be alright even with the old charts if you keep your eyes open and pay attention to the depth sounder.
+The buoyage has been changed in this area and the old paper charts and even the new electronic charts may not accurately reflect the current situation.
+The changes are:

-- Lunenburg Waterfront Marina aka Zwicker Wharf is now managed by the renamed Build Nova Scotia.
+Zwicker Wharf is now managed by the renamed Build Nova Scotia Lunenburg under the name Lunenburg Waterfront Marina.
 Contact them at lunenburgmarina@buildns.ca.
 The phone number is unchanged at 902-521-3012 and the website is https://buildns.ca/visit/lunenburg/marina/ .
 Toilets and showers are available at the head of the pier and water and power on the dock.

 Page 94 Mahone Islands Conservation Association